kubernetes/community/contributors/design-proposals/local-ephemeral-storage.md

      - name: fooc
        resources:
          limits:
-           storage.kubernetes.io/logs: 200Mi
-           storage.kubernetes.io/overlay: 200Mi
-       volumeMounts:
-       - name: myEmptyDir
-         mountPath: /mnt/data
-     volumes:
-     - name: myEmptyDir
-       emptyDir:
-         sizeLimit: 1Gi
+           ephemeral-storage: 2Gi
     ```

-4. Bob’s “foo” pod can use upto “200Mi” for its containers logs and writable layer each, and “1Gi” for its “myEmptyDir” volume.
+4. Bob’s “foo” pod can use upto “2Gi” for its containers.
 5. If Bob’s pod “foo” exceeds the “default” storage limits and gets evicted, then Bob can set a minimum storage requirement for his containers and a higher `sizeLimit` for his EmptyDir volumes.

   ```yaml